ZioGuillo/python-hello-app-for-prod/README.md

 ## Requirements

-- Python 3.6 or higher
+- Python 3.10 or higher
-- Flask 2.0 or higher
+- Flask 2.3 or higher
 - Gunicorn 20.1.0 or higher
+- Jinja2 3.1.2 or higher

 ## Usage